Deflation Definition: What is Deflation?

 Investment in gold or other precious metals can help retain purchasing power during the period of deflation.

 The last time we had a deflation in the United States was during the great recession around 2008.
 Going further back in history, the US underwent a prolonged period of deflation during the great depression, as did many other countries experienced their own great depression around the globe in that period.
 Japan has struggled with deflation that has lasted multiple decades with corresponding stagnation of the economy in Japan.
 Typically deflation is bad for economy, consumers and producers both, so any benefits one might see are not common.

 If left unchecked, deflation will end naturally over time.
 Business failures will eventually lead to supply reduction to a level below the present demand in the economy, in which case the prices will start to rise.
 However, this can take many years or decades and with sometimes unacceptable financial cost to the citizenry and the governments.

 Most governments will choose not to wait and will act with a variety of stimulus aimed to increase the economic activity.
-This can range in the form of interest rate cuts (to make credit cheaper), increasing money supply (greater amount of money flowing in the system reduces the value of the money and therefore causes inflation), new job programs to aid employment and consumer purchasing power, etc. The risk with stimulus measures is that while it may be able to stem the deflation early, it leaves the economy vulnerable to runaway inflation at a later date if this is not carefully managed.
+This can range in the form of interest rate cuts (to make credit cheaper), increasing money supply (greater amount of money flowing in the system reduces the value of the money and therefore causes inflation), new job programs to aid employment and consumer purchasing power, etc. In the US, the Fed is particularly active in managing the interest rate and has a policy targeting a certain level of inflation.
+The Great Depression finally ended when the Central government started massive infrastructure projects to stimulate the economy and create jobs.
+The highway system and the Tennessee Valley Authority were two such projects undertaken during this period.
+The risk with stimulus measures is that while it may be able to stem the deflation early, it leaves the economy vulnerable to runaway inflation at a later date if this is not carefully managed.